 Sorry for anything, and thank you, we count on you

-When you know that you can generate, or generated some problem for someone, you can use the expression.
+When you know you may cause, or have caused some problem for someone, you can use the expression.

 申し訳ありませんが、よろしくお願いします。